-What is a HUD-approved housing counselor, and how can they help me?
+What is a HUD-approved housing counseling agency, and how can they help me?

-A HUD-approved housing counselor is specially trained and certified by the government to help you assess your financial situation, evaluate options if you are having trouble paying your mortgage loan, and make a plan to get you help with your mortgage.
+A housing counselor though a HUD-approved agency is specially trained and certified by the government to help you assess your financial situation, evaluate options if you are having trouble paying your mortgage loan, and make a plan to get you help with your mortgage.

-HUD-approved housing counselors provide foreclosure prevention counseling free of charge.
+HUD-approved housing counseling agencies provide foreclosure prevention counseling free of charge.
 They can also help you talk to your mortgage servicer and understand any options your servicer has offered.
-A HUD-approved housing counselor can also help you learn about the homebuying process.
+A housing counselor can also help you learn about the homebuying process.

-There are different ways to find a HUD-approved housing counselor:
+There are different ways to find a trained housing counselor:

 - Use the CFPB's Find a Counselor tool to get a list of HUD-approved counseling agencies in your area.